pijuanyu/pijuanyu.github.io/content/publication/jcise-reaction-diffusion/index.md

 publication_types: ["ASME JCISE"]

 # Publication name and optional abbreviated publication name.
-publication: "submitted to ASME Journal of Computing and Information Science in Engineering
+publication: "submitted to ASME Journal of Computing and Information Science in Engineering"
 publication_short: "submitted to ASME JCISE"

 abstract: |